tosin2013/metamcp/README.md

 ### 🌐 **MetaMCP Endpoint**
 - Create endpoints and assign namespace to endpoints
 - Multiple MCP servers in the namespace will be aggregated and emitted as a MetaMCP endpoint
-- Choose auth level and strategy
+- Choose between API-Key Auth (in header or query param) or standard OAuth in MCP Spec 2025-06-18
 - Host through **SSE** or **Streamable HTTP** transports in MCP and **OpenAPI** endpoints for clients like [Open WebUI](https://github.com/open-webui/open-webui)

 ### ⚙️ **Middleware**